awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-apigateway-iot/README.md

 This implementation enables write-only messages to be published on given MQTT topics, and also supports shadow updates of HTTPS devices to allowed things in the device registry.
 It does not involve Lambda functions for proxying messages, and instead relies on direct API Gateway to AWS IoT integration which supports both JSON messages as well as binary messages.

-Here is a minimal deployable pattern definition:
+Here is a minimal deployable pattern definition, note that the ATS endpoint for IoT must be used to avoid SSL certificate issues:

 Typescript
 ``` typescript